 Two other grounds – that the decision confounded a legitimate expectation (not the Law Society’s strongest argument) and that it would curtail access to justice – were rejected by the court.
 From a policy perspective, the latter is the most interesting.
 The Law Society relied on R (Unison) v Lord Chancellor UKSC 51

 to argue that the new LGFS breached the common law right of access to justice.

 It would seem from the judgment that the MoJ accepted that there is a constitutional right of access to justice, paid for by the state if necessary, for those accused of a crime (see para 129).
-Following the reasoning in Unison, the court concluded that whether the effect of the change to the fees infringed this right was a decision it could make after considering the relevant evidence (see para 133).
-It concluded, though, that the Law Society had not shown that the change to the LGFS would ‘have the systemic effect of preventing some criminal defendants from obtaining adequate legal assistance’ (para 138).
+Following the reasoning in Unison, the court concluded that whether the effect of the fee change infringed this right was a decision it could make after considering the relevant evidence (see para 133).
+It concluded, though, that the Law Society had not shown that the change to the LGFS would ‘have the systemic effect of preventing some criminal defendants from obtaining adequate legal assistance’ (para 136).

-The High Court's judgment on this point begs the question as to what evidence is needed to prove a systemic effect on access to justice?
+The High Court's judgment on this point begs the question what evidence is needed to prove a systemic effect on access to justice?
 The answer, I’d conclude, is more firms walking away from the criminal legal aid work and more miscarriages of justice.
 Policy-makers should intervene before it comes to this rather than leaving it to the courts to do so.